-Lauren Herzer Risi is the Project Director of the Environmental Change and Security Program at the Wilson Center.
+Lauren Herzer Risi is the Program Director of the Environmental Change and Security Program at the Wilson Center.

-Herzer Risi is a contributing editor to New Security Beat; co-producer of a series of podcasts exploring the unintended consequences of responses to climate change; and co-producer of a forthcoming series on water, conflict, and peacebuilding.
+Risi is the managing editor of New Security Beat; co-producer of a series of podcasts exploring the unintended consequences of responses to climate change; and co-producer of a series on water, conflict, and peacebuilding.
 She served as a Crisis Corps volunteer with the Peace Corps and FEMA in New Orleans following Hurricane Katrina.

 Risi holds a master’s degree in environmental security and peace from the UN-mandated University for Peace in Costa Rica.